NEWS AND FEATURES

 Read press release

-United Methodist News Service includes in the Daily Digest various commentaries about the plans for the future of the church and other issues in the denomination.
-The commentaries reflect a variety of viewpoints and are the opinions of the writers, not the UMNS staff.
+UM News includes in the Daily Digest various commentaries about issues in the denomination.
+The opinion pieces reflect a variety of viewpoints and are the opinions of the writers, not the UM News staff.

 LITTLE ROCK, Ark. — Bishop Gary E. Mueller, who leads the Arkansas Conference, is offering a plan to create two geographically overlapping regional conferences that are theologically defined.
 He writes that the proposed Protocol of Reconciliation & Grace Through Separation doesn’t answer the concerns of U.S. traditionalists who wish to remain United Methodist.